A good web designer knows there’s much more to building a new website than visuals.

 This is a pitfall we have fallen into often with our clients.
 No one wants to have the cost creep up halfway through the project.

-With commerce sites or sites with greater complexity, we will invest in a set of “technical specs” beforehand to avoid unpleasant surprises.
+With commerce sites or sites with greater complexity, we invest in a set of “technical specs” beforehand to avoid unpleasant surprises.

 “What is your deadline for completing the site?”